A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Introduction

 Another accepted approach to GDP forecasting is macroeconomic projections based on leading indicators. \cite{garnitz2019gdp} applied this strategy to forecast GDP growth in forty-four countries, including Brazil.
 One of the results found indicates that the forecasts can be improved by adding World Economic Survey (WES) indicators of the three main trading partners by country.

 The aim of this work is to investigate a suitable time series model to describe and forecast Brazilian GDP, also investigating the fit of these models to dynamics between periods of economic growth and recession.
 For this purpose, it is compared different classes of time series models.
-Thus, the chosen models were the Holt-Winters method, SARIMA and dynamic linear model.
+Thus, the chosen models were the Holt-Winters method, SARIMA, dynamic linear model, and the artificial neural network approach.
 In the literature, there are some applications regarding these models but no comparative studies were found using the models adopted in this work.

 This work is organized as follows: Section 2 describes the methodology.
 Section 3 presents the results and discussion, and, finally, the last section provides the main conclusions and some possibilities for future research.